A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 As for methods to spot outliers, we mainly have four types of outliers spotting methodologies or sources: historical data consistency, sample comparison, external data comparison, and data redundancy.
 The details of these methods can be described as follows:

 (1) Historical data consistency.
-In this sense, normal data’s value should be under a reasonable range (neither too big nor too small) and outliers are those outside this range.
+In this sense, normal data value should be under a reasonable range (neither too big nor too small) and outliers are those outside this range.
 Verification of historical data consistency is thus mainly based on density or distance.
 The most common way is the three-sigma rule: nearly all values should lie within standard deviations of the mean.
 Typically, if a farmer produces steadily x kg per month for 2 years, a monthly declaration x times higher than the usual range of declaration would be considered as a “data outlier”.

 (4) Data redundancy.
 Data redundancy occurs when the same piece of data exists in multiple places.
 It usually happens when the design of the dataset is not appropriate.
+I can help spot some answerers whose answers can be inconsistent or unstable.
+Before we do the outliers spotting there is a need to check data redundancy and readjust database framework if necessary.

 Step 2: KPI Calculation on Robust Data